khalidjubair/windzfare-back/readme.txt

 Yes.
 Think of it like this: a theme is like the frame of the picture, and Elementor is the tool to paint the picture inside the frame.

-**Is Elementor compatible with Posts and Custom Post Types?**

-It sure is!
-You can set which post types will enable Elementor in the settings page.

-**Can I use other plugin widgets inside Elementor?**

-Sure can!
-Plugin widgets that appear in the WordPress widgets menu will also appear inside Elementor automatically.
-Just drag and drop them onto the page.

-**Do I need to know how to code to use Elementor?**

-Absolutely not!
-Elementor is a live frontend page builder, that lets you reach a high end design with no need to write even a line of code or CSS.

-**Will Elementor work with RTL or other languages?**

-Yeah!
-Elementor enables to seamlessly build RTL pages as well as other translated pages in any language.
-You can read more about [translation and localization](https://go.elementor.com/translate/).

-**My site is working with WordPress 2.6, will Elementor work for me?**

-No. Elementor supports WordPress 5.0 or greater, and is compatible with PHP 5.6 or greater.
-We recommend your host supports PHP version 7.0 or greater and MySQL version 5.6 or greater.

 == Screenshots ==

 1. **Drag & Drop.** Our instant drag & drop lets you easily place every element anywhere on the page.
-2. **Visual Resize Control.** Customize the various elements of the page.
-Resizing images, changing column sizes and much more.
-3. **Truly Live Edit.** Changes on the page are displayed in realtime.
-No need to press update or preview.
-4. **Template Library.** Save your pages or sections as templates, so you can easily reuse them again, or choose one of our beautiful pre-designed templates.
-5. **Responsive Design.** Create custom settings for desktop, tablet & mobile by switching between devices.
-6. **Revision History.** Switch between earlier versions of your page design, so your design process is backed up, every step of the way.
-7. **Shape Divider.** Choose from a wide array of shape dividers and separate your sections in endless ways, that until now were simply not possible.

 == Changelog ==